This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 There is currently no federal funding source dedicated to cerebral palsy research.
 A bill introduced in 2022 would change that.
 Led by Tennessee Congressman Steve Cohen, the Cerebral Palsy Research Program Act would create a CP research program within the Centers for Disease Control and Prevention.[3]

 In some instances, genetic defects are responsible for a child developing cerebral palsy.
-Scientists are attempting to identify how genetic factors may do this by collecting DNA samples from those who currently have the condition, along with samples from their family members.
+Scientists are attempting to identify how genetic factors may do this by collecting DNA samples from those with the condition and their family members.

 Sophisticated screening techniques are used to evaluate the collected samples.
-Scientists can then search for links that might explain the way cerebral palsy develops in individuals with certain specific genetic abnormalities.
+Scientists can then search for links that might explain how cerebral palsy develops in individuals with specific genetic abnormalities.

 A study from 2022 found that as many as 25% of children diagnosed with cerebral palsy had an underlying genetic condition or mutations.
 This kind of information will lead to better, more accurate diagnoses of CP and more tailored and effective treatments.[4]

-Stem cells are cells that can become any type of cell in the body.
+Stem cells can become any type of cell in the body.
 Stem cell research includes using these cells to regenerate or repair damaged tissues in the body.
 For a child with cerebral palsy, repairs to damaged brain and nerve tissue could improve symptoms.

 White Matter Damage Research

 Cerebral palsy is most commonly caused by damage to the white matter in the brain, specifically in the area surrounding the ventricles.
-This is the part of the brain most commonly affected in cerebral palsy.
+This part of the brain is most commonly affected in children with cerebral palsy.

 Researchers are working to develop effective strategies to prevent white matter brain damage.
-They are currently using mouse models and cell-based therapies in an attempt to prevent the perinatal white matter damage that causes cerebral palsy.
+They are currently using mouse models and cell-based therapies to prevent the perinatal white matter damage that causes cerebral palsy.

 One encouraging area of study is the use of therapeutic hypothermia to limit brain damage and its effects.
 The therapy involves lowering an infant’s core temperature.
 This seems to slow damage, and initial research indicates it can reduce disability in children at risk.